-Vacation entitlement for any regular employee who terminates before December 31st of any calendar year shall be computed in accordance with Articles 6.2, 6.3 and 6.6, on a pro rata basis.
+Vacation entitlement for any regular employee who terminates before December 31st of any calendar year shall be computed in accordance with Clauses 6.2, 6.3 and 6.6 on a pro rata basis.

-The University shall pay the terminating employee for all vacation days owed to her/him at her/his regular rate of pay.
+The University shall pay the terminating employee for all vacation days owed to them at their regular rate of pay.

-Should the terminating employee have used more of her/his vacation credit than entitled, she/he shall have the difference deducted from her/his final paycheque.
+Should the terminating employee have used more of their vacation credit than entitled, they shall have the difference deducted from their final paycheque.